-The Alternative 3 (Option C) Corridor and study buffer do not cross any designated 100-year floodplains
+The Alternative 3 (Option C) Corridor and study buffer and Alternative I-25 Crossing Corridor do not cross any designated 100-year floodplains

-The Alternative 3 (Option C) Corridor and study buffer are not located in a wildfire hazard area.
+The Alternative 3 (Option C) Corridor and study buffer and Alternative I-25 Crossing Corridor are not located in a wildfire hazard area.

-Based on Larimer County GIS data downloaded August 2016 from Larimer County's GIS Digital Data and shown in Figure 8.c-2S, the Alternative 3 (Option C) Corridor and study buffer are located in a low geologic hazard category.
-A subsurface geotechnical investigation of geologic conditions utilizing soil borings will be completed during design to further determine the subsurface soil conditions and associated geological hazards along the Alternative 3 (Option C) Corridor.
+Based on Larimer County GIS data downloaded December 2018 from Larimer County's GIS Digital Data and shown in Figure 8.c-2S and Figure 8.c-2aS, the Alternative 3 (Option C) Corridor and study buffer and Alternative I-25 Crossing Corridor, respectively are located in a low geologic hazard category.
+A subsurface geotechnical investigation of geologic conditions utilizing soil borings will be completed during design to further determine the subsurface soil conditions and associated geological hazards along the Alternative 3 (Option C) Corridor and Alternative I-25 Crossing Corridor.
 Mitigation measures will be further refined during design to meet site-specific geological hazards.
 Geologic hazards could be mitigated by using trenchless construction methods for water pipeline installation.
 Jurisdictional waters will be crossed using trenchless construction methods.
 Other possible mitigation measures that could be implemented are described in Section 8.c.

 ER-5-s3 Potential disturbances shall be eliminated in constraint areas as part of the development design process.
 Approval of development in constraint areas shall be conditional, based on adequate mitigation of the potential natural disturbance.
 Strategies for follow-up monitoring to ensure that mitigation has occurred shall be incorporated when appropriate.